 Wearing a chador requires some practice and it looks easier than it is.
 Luckily, they will forgive you as a tourist for your clumsy fight with all the fabric and gravity pulling it down.

 The niqab is the Arabian dress that consists of a black cloak leaving only the eyes open.
 This is not at all mandatory in Iran and is in fact extremely rare.
 I have not seen anyone in Iran wearing the niqab.

 On the contrary, most women in Iran are very creative with the enforced dress code and continuosly look for the boundaries of what is allowed.

 The hijab in practice

 The young women know how to dress well and look surprisingly sexy.
 The mandatory manteau, a jacket that falls to the knees and covers your butt has become a true fashion accesoire, just like the head scarves that are draped to reveal as much hair as is allowed.
 Jeans or leggings can be as tight as possible.
 Layers of make-up applied to perfection provide the finishing touch.

 And then, under all this, you’d expect some fancy high heel sandals, but no, what you will find are a pair of sporty sneakers.
 Honestly, this aspect of Iranian fashion remained a mystery to me.

 Anyways, I felt pretty underdressed in my oversized backpackers clothes that i brought with me.
 Except for my comfy sneakers maybe.
-So now some tips for you as a women travelling to Iran
+Below are some tips for you as a woman travelling to Iran

 1. Buy one shawl that you can use as a headscarf in a colour that can fit with most of your clothes.
 Iran is a great place to buy them.